kabramova/socialsimon/SocialSimon.md

 We can confirm the latter observation by also plotting a histogram of maximum y coordinate reached in passive trials.
-The thresholds indicated on the plot are the locations of the start boundary, the y-coordinated that had to be crossed in order for the cue to appear and the lower response box boundary.
+The thresholds indicated on the plot are the locations of the start boundary, the y-coordinate that had to be crossed in order for the cue to appear and the lower response box boundary.
 As can be seen from the plot, the majority of trajectories goes beyond that last threshold.